togashidm/Machine-Learning-ExerciseTracking/README.md

-# Course-Project
-Practical Machine Learning Course Project Assigment
+# How well are we doing our Physical exercise?

 ***************************************************

 ###Summary:
 Nowadays, to improve the life quality more and more peole are practicing sports.
 The practicing not only improve the body physical conditions or fitness but also decrease the likehood of many ills related to sedentarism, such as heart diseases.
 But, it is not only the act or quantity of doing physical exercise that matters.
 Many people usually forget that physical exercises when are done in the wrong way, they are, on one hand, less effective.
 On the other hand they can be very damaging causing undesirable injuries.
 Therefore, the right way to perform the exercise is considered a top priority.
 This project is based on the work made by Veloso et al. "Qualitative Activity Recognition of Weight Lifting Exercises".
 The authors have mounted sensors in six male volunteers to lift a relatively light dumbbell (1.25kg).
 Five different ways (only one correct) to perform the lift exercise were monitored by the sensors.
 The data collected were analysed and a machine learning model was built to assess the correctness and feedbacking the user at real-time; increasing the likewood of the exercise effectiviness.

-###Scope:
+> Scope:
-As part of the Coursera assessment, the work described here are restricted to answer the followings:
+As part of the Coursera assessment, the report described here are restricted to answer the followings:

-1. To predict the manner in which the exercise was done.
+*   Predict the manner in which the exercise was done.
-2. To create a report describing how a proposed model was built (this present document).
-3. To show how cross validation was implemented
+*   Show how cross validation was implemented
-4. To analyse the sample error.
+*   Analyse the sample error.
-5. To discuss the assumptions made.
+*   Discuss the assumptions made.
-6. To apply the proposed model to predict 20 different test cases.
+*   Apply the proposed model to predict 20 different test cases.

 ###Experiment description:
 Six (6) volunteers weared four (4) "9 Degrees of Freedom - Razor IMU".
 Each one of Razor IMU is composed of three sensors: accelerometer, gyroscope and magnetometer, in which of them provides 3 degrees of freedom.
 Therefore, a total of 9 degrees of freedom per location.
 The four locations were: